CharlieS540/MS1-Junior-Club/README.md

     * This section was added as having this information split up and in other section made it difficult for users to get a full picture.

 * Schedule of events
     * Put the schedule of events inside a table instead of events tiles to make the information easier to breakdown and acquire.
-The tile approach was tried in a seperate repository but did not have an appealing look.
+The tile approach was tried in a separate repository but did not have an appealing look.

 * Event Listings
     * One image per listing instead of multiple.
-This was because the screen seemed too crowed with more than one image.
-This was also tried in a seperate repository.
+This was because the screen seemed too crowded with more than one image.
+This was also tried in a separate repository.

 * Events and Gallery titles
-    * Page width images with a title incased were added to provide consitancy throughout the site.
+    * Page width images with a title encased were added to provide consistency throughout the site.

 * Events
     * Schedule wasn't added as there is an activity schedule on the home page and I wanted to reserve the events page for events and camps.

 * Gallery
-    * Decided to go with images all of the same size with spacing as I thought this looked better then images of all diffrent sizes side by side.
+    * Decided to go with images all the same size with spacing as I thought this looked better then images of all different sizes side by side.

 ### Social links